prathimavalasapally/DP-500-Azure-Data-Analyst/Instructions/labs/12-improve-query-performance-with-aggregations.md

 3. Notice that the **Sales Agg** table has a blue bar across the top, indicating that is uses DirectQuery storage mode.

-	*While it's possible for aggregations to use DirectQuery storage mode, in these cases they should connect to a materialized view in the data source.
-In this lab, the aggregation will use import storage mode.*
+	> **Note** While it's possible for aggregations to use DirectQuery storage mode, in these cases they should connect to a materialized view in the data source.
+In this lab, the aggregation will use import storage mode.

 4. Select the **Sales Agg** table.